 Recommendation #1 1.3.1.
-Governance as responsibilities to er Priority 1 Details of finding The Order of the Servants of Mary has draft Terms of Reference for their Safeguarding Committee, but these have yet to be ratified, formally implemented and communicated to personnel.
+Governance ar responsibilities to er Priority 1 Details of finding The Order of the Servants of Mary has draft Terms of Reference for their Safeguarding Committee, but these have yet to be ratified, formally implemented and communicated to personnel.
 The lack of full awareness of the Committee's Terms of Reference could create some confusion from personnel on how safeguarding is embedded in the Order's leadership, governance, and culture without this information.
 When the Terms of Reference are ratified then there will be greater clarity on governance arrangements including Safeguarding Committee roles, responsibilities, and accountability.
 Recommendation The Terms of Reference for the Order of the Servants of Mary Safeguarding committee be endorsed and disseminated internally to personnel and externally to stakeholders such as community groups.
 Agreed Action 1.
 The Order of the Servants of Mary will confirm their Terms of Reference for the Safeguarding Committee.
 2. When confirmed, the Terms of Reference will be communicated to all personnel.
 Responsibility Responsibility Fr.
 Peter Porteous, Provincial Delegate.
 Due date October 14, 2022

-Recommendation # 2 Conduct explicitly and equally applies to all personnel and provides printer and expected standards of behaviour of personnel towards children.
+Recommendation #2 : onduct explicitly and equally applies to all personnel and provides riate and expected standards of behaviour of personnel towards children.
 1.4.2.
-The Code of Cohildren, families a Conduct is written in accessible language and communicated to personnel, nd carers.
-Priority 1 Aboriginal and Torr culturally and lingu Conduct considers the needs of children, paying particular attention to es Strait Islander children, children with a disability, children from a istically diverse backgrounds and children with vulnerabilities, for who can't live at home.
-The Order of the Servants of Mary are developing a Code of Conduct which will align with that of the Archdiocese of Perth and the above NCSS indicators.
+The Code of Cochildren, families an onduct is written in accessible language and communicated to personnel, d carers.
+Priority 1 1.4.3.
+The Code of Conduct considers the needs of children, paying particular attention to Aboriginal and Torres Strait Islander children, children with a disability, children from a culturally and linguistically diverse backgrounds and children with vulnerabilities, for example, children who can't live at home.
+Details of finding The Order of the Servants of Mary are developing a Code of Conduct which will align with that of the Archdiocese of Perth and the above NCSS indicators.
 The Order have developed some easy-to-read posters and documents which are used in parishes.
 As the Code of Conduct is ratified, the Order should present this in easy-to-read formats and consider if it needs to be translated to make it easier for the wider community to understand.
-The Order of the Servants of Mary expedite this development, present it in alt formats, provide training on the Code, and have all their personnel confirm the via a written endorsement of the Code.
-Recommendation The Order also ensure the Code addresses the needs of all children including those of Aboriginal Torres Strait Islander children and those from culturally and linguistically divers backgrounds and children with a disability.
+The Order of the Servants of Mary expedite this development, present it in alternative formats, provide training on the Code, and have all their personnel confirm their adherence via a written endorsement of the Code.
+Recommendation The Order also ensure the Code addresses the needs of all children including those of Aboriginal Torres Strait Islander children and those from culturally and linguistically diverse backgrounds and children with a disability.